 Each quarter the Trustee reviews the net performance of the funds underlying the default arrangement with input from our investment managers.
-The Trustee noted that the Diversified Growth funds (BlackRock ALMA and Legal & General Investment Management ('LGIM') Consensus) had at times lagged their performance objectives due to mixed returns across multi-asset mandates over the reporting periods shown.
-The passively managed funds broadly tracked their benchmarks over 2021 as expected.
+The Trustee noted that the Diversified Growth funds (BlackRock ALMA and Legal & General Investment Management ('LGIM') Consensus) have lagged their performance objectives over the longer-term and continue to keep a close eye on the performance of both funds.
+The passively managed funds broadly tracked their benchmarks over 2022 as expected.
 Net investment returns for the scheme reporting year are shown in section 5.

-In December 2021, the Trustee reviewed the investment managers' policies in relation to Environmental, Social and Governance ('ESG').
-Both LGIM and BlackRock have established approaches to considering ESG factors, and leverage their significant presence in the asset management space to engage with underlying companies on ESG issues.
-All of the Plan's funds are currently rated "above satisfactory" or "satisfies requirements" across all of the ESG factors considered.
+In December 2022, the Trustee reviewed the investment managers' policies in relation to Environmental, Social and Governance ('ESG').
+Both LGIM and BlackRock have established approaches to considering ESG factors and leverage their significant presence in the asset management space to engage with underlying companies on ESG issues.
+All of the Plan's funds are currently rated "meets traditional ESG criteria".
 Isio, on behalf of the Trustee, monitor the managers' approaches on a quarterly basis and report any material changes to the Trustee.